scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw events`

-`scw create` provides a audit log of all the actions performed by the user on Scaleway Elements Instance.
+`scw create` provides an audit log of all the actions performed by the user on Scaleway Elements Instance.

 ```shell
 # v1